Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-ohr.markdown

 # Configuration

-Creating a space with off-heap storage add-on can be done via `pu.xml` or code.
-For example, to create a space called 'mySpace' which can use up to 20GB of off-heap RAM:
+Creating a Space with the off-heap storage driver can be done via `pu.xml` or code.
+For example, to create a Space called 'mySpace' that can use up to 20GB of off-heap RAM:

 {{%tabs%}}
 {{%tab "pu.xml"%}}